Education and housing are 'broken,' says Chan Zuckerberg's Priscilla Chan

 "After 30 years, I came to the conclusion that you can only try to break the rules so many times before you realize the whole system is broken," Chan said.
 "That's the reason children don't have the opportunities they deserve."

-Chan touched on the scope of issues the Chan Zuckerberg Initiative seeks to tackle, saying they choose problems she and Zuckerberg are best suited for without trying to fix everything in the ecosystem, "because we know we can't."
-That involves leveraging the expertise of engineers, designers and product managers to assist with a range of things like housing, education and health care.
+Chan touched on the scope of issues the Chan Zuckerberg Initiative seeks to tackle, saying the initiative chooses problems she and Zuckerberg are best suited for without trying to fix everything in the ecosystem, "because we know we can't."
+Looking for solutions involves leveraging the expertise of engineers, designers and product managers to assist with a range of things, like housing, education and health care.

-Chan said they wouldn't be able to accomplish their goals without money, but what's critical is applying their skills to help others -- something she says everyone in Silicon Valley has the potential to do.
+Chan said the initiative wouldn't be able to accomplish its goals without money, but what's critical is applying skills to help others -- something she says everyone in Silicon Valley has the potential to do.

 "Everyone in our industry has the opportunity to give in a way that many people don't have access to," she said.